-How to avoid grainy buttercream/ gritty buttercream frosting?
+How to avoid gritty buttercream?

-While they all work for buttercream – they all work differently.
-For example, powdered sugar made from beet sugar doesn’t dissolve as quickly as powdered sugar made from cane sugar.
+And, while they all work for buttercream - they all work differently.
+For example, powdered sugar made from beet sugar doesn't dissolve as quickly as powdered sugar made from cane sugar.
 The possibility of a grainy buttercream is higher in powdered sugar made from beet sugar.
 So, the next time you need to buy powdered sugar read the label and make sure you purchase powdered sugar made from cane sugar.

 Adding liquid-Don't be afraid to add liquid to your buttercream.
 Understand that it is an essential ingredient in helping things all come together or as we like to say marry all the flavors.
 A liquid can be water, milk, cream, juice.

 How to fix grainy buttercream?

 If you have the right sugar and the right amount of liquid, mixing the two should give you a good buttercream.
 And, if it's gritty, first try mixing it some more to make sure you have given the sugar enough mixing time.
 However, if it's still gritty perhaps you need a little more moisture.